Snowy peaks of Savoy

 The Yellow Gold of the Alps

 Whether it's Reblochon, Beaufort, or Abondance, cheese is the beating heart of every recipe.
-In 2026, we favor short supply chains for unmatched freshness.
-Learn to pair them for a perfect melting texture.
+In 2026, we favor short circuits for unparalleled freshness.
+Learn how to pair them for a perfect melting texture.

 Cheese platter

 The choice of potato is crucial.
-For a successful tartiflette, opt for a firm flesh that doesn't fall apart during cooking.
+For a successful tartiflette, opt for a firm flesh that doesn't mash during cooking.

 Wines & Pairings

 A Roussette or a Chignin-Bergeron?
-Discover how to enhance your dishes with the gems from our slopes.
+Discover how to enhance your dishes with the gems of our hillsides.

 Check the wine list

 Beyond the snowy peaks and ski slopes, Savoy hides a much warmer treasure: its table.
-In 2026, as the world speeds up, Savoyard gastronomy remains a sanctuary of slowness, sharing, and raw pleasure.
-For a beginner, approaching these recipes can seem intimidating: fear of failing the binding of a fondue, fear of a tartiflette that's too greasy, or a poorly cooked diot.
+In 2026, as the world speeds up, Savoyard gastronomy remains this sanctuary of slowness, sharing, and raw pleasure.
+For a beginner, approaching these recipes might seem intimidating: fear of failing to bind a fondue, fear of a tartiflette that's too greasy, or a poorly cooked diot.

 "Mountain cuisine doesn't cheat.
 It's the taste of reality, patience, and sharing around a crackling stove."